-Through my career and hundreds of interviews, I've rarely become friends with a source.
+Through my career and hundreds of interviews, I've rarely made a personal connection with a source.
 But that rare occurence transpired with one of the faculty members I interviewed for this story: Gabor Vermes, a history professor at Rutgers–Newark.

-Gabor had been hidden as an 11-year-old by a Lutheran pastor in the hills of Budapest during WW II.
+Gabor had been hidden as an 11-year-old by a Lutheran pastor in the hills of Buda in Budapest during WW II.
 In 1959, when the Soviets invaded Hungary, he and a friend traveled to the border and escaped through the woods to Austria.
 Eventually, his journey would take him to Manhattan; Texas; the Bayou; Palo Alto, California; and then permanently, back to Manhattan.
-His story is part of Remember Us: The Hungarian Hidden Children, a new documentary that was screened at The Anne Frank House in lower Manhattan and won a regional Emmy Award.
+His story is part of Remember Us: The Hungarian Hidden Children, a new documentary that was recently screened at The Anne Frank House in lower Manhattan.

 What a fasninating match they were.
 Gabor's stately and serene European presence were in direct contrast to Anne's outspoken and boisterous midwestern nature.
-Worldly, wise and generous, we were so often mesmerized by their tales and reminiscences.
-Ann had a handful of nicknames for her husband, but our favorite was “The Big Enchilada.”
+Worldly, wise and generous, we were so often been mesmerized by their tales and reminiscences.
+Anne had several nicknames for her husband, but our favorite was “The Big Enchilada.”

-Gabor faced declining health in his later years with courage and resolve, and his spirit lives on through the many lives he touched through his teaching and good deed doing.
-All these years later he and Ann are two of the most supportive, special people we've met, and I ironically have the Holocaust to thank for it.
+Gabor faced his declining health in his later years with courage and resolve, and his spirit lives on through the many lives he touched.
+All these years later he and Anne are two of the most supportive, special people we've met, and I have good ol’ Rutgers to thank for it.